Amanda Greavette’s “Living in the Body; Milk and Honey”

 Living in the Body; Milk and Honey

-In addition to describing the influences of Christianity on the painting, Greavette explains a syncretism of other religious or spiritual elements as manifest in her creation of the work, which is a self-portrait, as well as an understanding of personal power, not only in pregnancy but as a woman and as a sexual being,
+Greavette also explains a syncretism of other religious or spiritual elements as manifest in her creation of the work, which is a self-portrait, as well as an understanding of personal power, not only in pregnancy but as a woman and as a sexual being,

 I was (also) emulating the Virgin Mary, or the goddess mother, the spiritual representation of a woman whose divine role…is creating and bringing forth life, and there is a holiness and sacredness in that.
 Obviously referencing the long history of this theme in art, I also wanted the woman to be real, though ideal in a way, but fully flesh too–tired in her face, gazing directly at the viewer, balancing between being the subject and being the one in power.
 I wanted her stance to be strong, and her be a sexual being without being overly idealized–the model was myself and I wanted a stance that communicated power and presence and not shame or vulnerability, yet while recognizing the beauty and fragility of the experience.

-Whether one is religious or not, Greavette’s painting can bring a sense of strength and grace to other women as they watch their own bodies grow during pregnancy and in preparation for the labor and birth of their own babies.
-The beautiful forms and colors of the painting emphasis the beauty of the pregnant body.
+Greavette’s painting brings a sense of peace, strength and grace to other women as they watch their own bodies grow during pregnancy and in preparation for the labor and birth of their own babies.
+The beautiful forms and colors of the painting emphasize the beauty of the pregnant body.
 The artist also describes the importance that the theme of community has in the work, revealing different symbols and their meanings to the painting,

 The surrounding elements of the rose window refer to the spiritual, but the cathedral window and the milkweed and honeycomb also refer to the community.
 These symbolize the necessary community of support and the way in which the body, the community, and the world work together in beautiful synthesis and harmony.
 The bees/honey, the milkweed pods scattering seeds but providing necessary food to many insects and butterflies, these fascinating parts of the natural world leave us in wonder.
 Thus, (reminding us of) our obligation to assist and support each other, often to the point of self-sacrifice.